aamirWasi/Interview-Preparation-V1/README.md

 **Explanation**:

 Manager class inherits from Employee (multilevel inheritance) and also implements IReportable interface.
 This is a mix of inheritance and interface implementation (hybrid inheritance).
-### 🤔🤔🤔What is the difference between single and multilevel inheritance?
+## 🤔What is the difference between single and multilevel inheritance?
-#### Single Inheritance: A class derives from only one base class.
+**👉Single Inheritance**: A class derives from only one base class.

-#### Multilevel Inheritance: A class derives from a derived class, forming a chain.
+**👉Multilevel Inheritance**: A class derives from a derived class, forming a chain.

-**Single Inheritance Example**:
+**👉Single Inheritance Example**:
 ```c#
 public class Employee
 {